lorien/pyproject/{{ cookiecutter.project_name }}/README.md

 ## What is this

 This is default README from template I use to start almost any python project.
-You can get this template from https://github.com/lorien/spider\_project.
+You can get this template from https://github.com/lorien/pyproject

 ## Installation

-To create virtual environment and install all dependencies run: `make build`
+To create virtual environment and install all dependencies run: `make bootstrap`

 You can change dependencies in "requirements.txt" file